 Map out your business vision and break it down into components.
 What components are present on day 1?
 When you open your doors, what do you immediately want to be known for?

 This one thing — maybe two things max — is what you need to focus on for your investor pitch.
 This is your real idea.
-Yes, there are other parts involved and other related ideas, but make sure your audience gets this one thing really clearly before you go into anything else.
+Yes, there are other parts involved and other related ideas.
+Most certainly, make sure your audience gets this one thing clearly before you go into anything else.

 For pitch or business plan support, reach out and our team would be glad to help!